a2liu/liu-compiler/ideas.md

   the same, it's a normal assignment, with normal semantics.
 Or maybe overloading the assignemnt operator for `A` to `A` gives the type move semantics?
 At the very least we don't want the whole C++ copy-constructor move-constructor nonsense.
+- Three reference types, pointer, array_view, and reference.
+Reference and array_view are nonnullable, pointer is not.
+Pointer allows addition and dereference (but no subscript), array_view allows subscript, reference allows dereference.